 Division of Services for the Deaf and Hard of Hearing

-The North Carolina Department of Health and Human Services Division of Services for the Deaf and the Hard of Hearing Web site contains an online directory of licensed sign language interpreters available throughout the state, guidance on how to select an interpreter with the appropriate qualifications, general guidelines for coordinating interpreter services, and a list of agency resources by region.
+The Division of Services for the Deaf and the Hard of Hearing, part of the N.C.
+Department of Health and Human Services, offers a website that contains an online directory of licensed sign language interpreters available throughout the state, guidance on how to select an interpreter with the appropriate qualifications, general guidelines for coordinating interpreter services, and a list of agency resources by region.

 Guidelines for Audio Describing Meetings and Presentations